XiaosuTong/Spatial/NARR/README.md

 changes on climate statistics.
 Observations are from many different sources including ships, satellites, ground stations, RAOBS, and radar.

+Reanalysis of past weather data presents a clear picture of past weather, independent of the many varieties of instruments used to take measurements over the years.
+Through a variety of methods, observations from various instruments are added together onto a regularly spaced grid of data.
+Placing all instrument observations onto a regularly spaced grid makes comparing the actual observations with other gridded datasets easier.
+In addition to putting observations onto a grid, reanalysis also holds the gridding model constant—it doesn't change the programming—keeping the historical record uninfluenced by artificial factors.
+Reanalysis helps ensure a level playing field for all instruments throughout the historical record.

 ### Key Strengths: ###
 *  Global data sets, consistent spatial and temporal resolution over 3 or more decades, hundreds of variables available; model resolution and biases have steadily improved